-Normal maintenance.
+Normal Maintenance.
 Normal maintenance includes interior and exterior repairs and incidental alterations.
 Normal maintenance and repair may include, but is not limited to, painting, roof repair and replacement, plumbing, wiring and electrical systems, mechanical equipment replacement and weatherization.
 Incidental alterations may include construction of nonbearing walls or partitions.

-Normal protective bulkhead common to single-family residences.
-Normal protective bulkhead common to single-family residences means a bulkhead constructed on a building site zoned to permit one single-family residence and containing one single-family residence.
+Normal Protective Bulkhead.
+A bulkhead constructed on a building site zoned to permit one single-family residence and containing one single-family residence.

-Ordinary High Water Mark (OHWM) on all lakes, streams, and tidal water is that mark that will be found by examining the bed and banks and ascertaining where the presence and action of waters are so common and usual, and so long continued in all ordinary years, as to mark upon the soil a character distinct from that of the abutting upland, in respect to vegetation as that condition exists on June 1, 1971, as it may naturally change thereafter, or as it may change thereafter in accordance with permits issued by a local government or the department: PROVIDED, that in any area where the ordinary high water mark adjoining salt water shall be the line of mean higher high tide and the ordinary high water mark adjoining fresh water shall be the line of mean high water.
+Comment [jn3]: Added for clarification of Land Disturbing Activities section.
+Copied from City of Seattle regulations, with minor edits.
+Ordinary High Water Mark (OHWM).
+OHWM on all lakes, streams, and tidal water is that mark that will be found by examining the bed and banks and ascertaining where the presence and action of waters are so common and usual, and so long continued in all ordinary years, as to mark upon the soil a character distinct from that of the abutting upland, in respect to vegetation as that condition exists on June 1, 1971, as it may naturally change thereafter, or as it may change thereafter in accordance with permits issued by a local government or the department: PROVIDED, that in any area where the ordinary high water mark cannot be found, the ordinary high water mark adjoining salt water shall be the line of mean higher high tide and the ordinary high water mark adjoining fresh water shall be the line of mean high water.